Details

 A Young Servant and His Master in a Romance Set Among Beautiful Mountain Scenery

-The romance is equally captivating.
-Qinglang comes from the glamorous world of fame, while Xu Changyang is a free-spirited tea farmer who belongs among the forests and mountains.
-Their completely different lifestyles create a fascinating dynamic, making every moment of their growing connection feel meaningful and heartfelt.
+The romance is just as captivating.
+Qinglang comes from the glamorous world of fame, while Changyang is a free spirited tea farmer who belongs among the mountains.
+Their completely different lifestyles create such an interesting dynamic, and watching them slowly grow closer feels incredibly natural.

 In Episode 3, after Qinglang kissed Changyang, he asked, "Do you like men?"
 Changyang did not answer yes or no. Instead, he simply replied, "Is it important?"